Sysnove/flask-servicelayer/README.md

 ## Sorry… What?

 A common Flask organisation consists in separating model (SQLAlchemy classes, for instance), and routes.
 When the application grows, you can also use Blueprints.
-On Blueprint by model for instance :
+One Blueprint by model for instance :

 ```
 app/ # Flask main application